Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/example_notebooks.rst

 3. Opening the jupyter webpage (optional)

 The default web browser may automatically open the webpage.
-However, if that is not the case, open a web browser and navigate to |jupyter_index|.
+However, if that is not the case, click the link shown in your command prompt output.
+It should look like this: ``http://localhost:8888/?token=ab83071fd13cb5a1384efba318...``

-.. |jupyter_index| raw:: html

-   <a href="http://localhost:8888/tree" target="_blank">http://localhost:8888/tree</a>

 4. Navigate to the list of notebooks

-The example notebooks are located in notebooks/example_notebooks or by navigating to |jupyter_index_notebooks|
+The example notebooks are located in ``notebooks/example_notebooks/``.
+The file system shown in the jupyter webpage is relative to the location in which the ``jupyter notebook`` command was used.

-.. |jupyter_index_notebooks| raw:: html

-   <a href="http://localhost:8888/tree/notebooks/example_notebooks" target="_blank">http://localhost:8888/tree/notebooks/example_notebooks</a>

 Running Jupyter Notebooks via VSCode
 ------------------------------------